Ten Top Tips for a healthy weight - based on scientific evidence

 Cancer Research UK and Weight Concern have joined forces to develop Ten Top Tips for a healthy weight.

-Ten Top Tips is a programme that encourages you to make lifestyle changes to take in fewer calories through food and burn more calories through activity.
+Ten Top Tips is a programme that helps you to make lifestyle changes to take in fewer calories through food and burn more calories through activity.

 The tips are designed to: